daveyarwood/blog.djy.io/src/_drafts/why-im-rewriting-alda-in-go-and-kotlin.md

 Alda in Clojure anymore.

 > As an aside: I'm well aware that nowadays, [GraalVM][graalvm] can be used to
-> compile Clojure code into fast, self-contained, native binaries.
-However, at
+> compile Clojure programs into fast, self-contained, native binaries.
+However,
-> the time when I was beginning the rewrite of Alda and I was deciding which
+> at the time when I was beginning the rewrite of Alda and I was deciding which
-> language/runtime to use GraalVM either didn't exist yet, or it was brand
+> language/runtime to use, GraalVM either didn't exist yet, or it was brand
 > new, so it wasn't really an option.
 >
 > Even now, in 2021, GraalVM is probably still not mature enough for me to feel
 > comfortable using it as the backbone of Alda.
 (Besides, I've just spent two
 > years rewriting Alda in Go.
 I'm not in any hurry to rewrite it again!)

+So, I had made the decision to rewrite Alda with a primary goal of simplifying the architecture so that most of the work was happening in the client, and I'd decided that I was alright with writing it in a language other than Clojure.
+Because I was moving everything into the client, and startup time and performance are both super important, it became imperative that I rewrite the client in a low(-ish) level programming language, one that could produce native executables on every platform (at least Windows, macOS and Linux) that start up instantly and run fast.

+Go is by no means my favorite language (that's a topic for another time!), but it proved to be a good pragmatic choice because out of the options that I tested (which also included Rust and Crystal), I found Go to be the easiest way to create 100% static, cross-platform executables with minimal effort.

+I also ended up using Kotlin to write the Alda v2 "player" process, a new background process that listens for low-level instructions sent by the Go client and plays audio using the JVM's MIDI sequencer and synthesizer.
+I could have stuck with Clojure to write this new player process, but I wanted to cut down on startup time as much as possible, and Clojure is simply a non-starter in that area.
+When it comes to JVM languages, I'm a big fan of Kotlin, because it does a lot in the way of developer happiness (FP affordances, null safety, terseness, actual lambdas, etc.), and it has reasonably good startup time to boot, which makes it suitable for writing command line applications.

 # Notes